amir5121/arcView/README.md

 # arcView

-ArcView is an android library for showing list
+ArcView is an android library for showing list like an arc

 ## Installation
  - Gradle